Paper Moon (American TV series)

-Paper Moon is an American situation comedy which aired for one season on ABC in 1974.
+Paper Moon is an American sitcom which aired for one season on ABC in 1974.
 The series starred Christopher Connelly and Jodie Foster.

 Premise

-Moses "Moze" Pray is a confidence man and traveling Bible salesman who roams the Midwestern United States in his 1931 Ford Model A roadster during the Great Depression of the 1930s, flim-flamming people with his gold-embossed Bibles.
+Moses "Moze" Pray is a con man and traveling Bible salesman who roams the Midwestern United States in his 1931 Ford Model A roadster during the Great Depression of the 1930s, flim-flamming people with his gold-embossed Bibles.
 Tagging along with him is Adelaide "Addie" Loggins, a precocious 11-year-old girl who is convinced that Moze is her father – although he denies it – and calls herself "Addie Pray."
 Usually only a step ahead of the law, they always are working one fast-buck scheme or another, although they never have much money.
 They get on one another's nerves but have a strong bond, and it often is up to Addie to bail Moze out.